A guide to travelling with your baby for the first time

 Travel cover for the whole family

-You can get single parent cover for one adult plus their children, but not all providers offer this.
-You can also get cover for adopted, foster, step-children and grandchildren.
-Some policies may say a set maximum number of children – for example five or nine, while others set no limit.
+You can get single-parent cover for one adult plus their children, but not all providers offer this.
+You can also get cover for adopted, foster, stepchildren and grandchildren.

-Certain conditions or restrictions may apply so check the policy wording carefully before you buy to make sure you’re getting the cover you need.
-Look for exclusions about:
+Always check the policy wording carefully before you buy to make sure you’re getting the cover you need.
+Look for exclusions around:

 • Whether you must all live together at the same address.